datanav/docs/technical/hubspot-powerofficego.rst

 ------------------------------------------
 Before any synchronization can take place, a link between a HubSpot Contact and a PowerOfficeGo Customers must be established.

-A new PowerOfficeGo Customers will be created from a HubSpot Contact if it is connected to a HubSpot Deal that is synchronized into PowerOfficeGo.
+A new PowerOfficeGo Customers will be created from a HubSpot Contact if it is connected to a HubSpot Deal, Quote, Lineitem, Quotedealassociation, Dealcompanyassociation, Dealcontactassociation, Lineitemdealassociation, Quotecompanyassociation, Quotecontactassociation, Lineitemquoteassociation, Ticketcompanyassociation, or Quotequotetemplateassociation that is synchronized into PowerOfficeGo.

 Once a link between a HubSpot Contact and a PowerOfficeGo Customers is established, it will keep in sync between the two systems, regardless of where it is edited.